lvgl/lvgl/docs/porting/indev.md

 Every Input device is associated with a display.
 By default, a new input device is added to the lastly created or the explicitly selected (using `lv_disp_set_default()`) display.
 The associated display is stored and can be changed in `disp` field of the driver.

-### Event driven reading
+### Buffered reading
 By default LVGL calls `read_cb` periodically.
 This way there is a chance that some user gestures are missed.

-To solve this you write an event driven driver for your input device that buffers measured data.
+To solve this you can write an event driven driver for your input device that buffers measured data.
 In `read_cb` you can set the buffered data instead of reading the input device.
-You can set the `data->continue_reding` flag to LVGL there is more data to read and call `read_cb` again.
+You can set the `data->continue_reding` flag to tell that LVGL there is more data to read and it should call the `read_cb` again.

+## Further reading

+- [lv_port_indev_template.c](https://github.com/lvgl/lvgl/blob/master/examples/porting/lv_port_indev_template.c) for a template for your own driver.
+- [INdev features](/overview/display) to learn more about higher level input device features.

 ## API